chinamike65/hugo-tuolesi/content/book3/book3en.md

 According to Mahayana, a great kalpa lasts over 12.9 billion years.

 Kalpas are divided into two categories: bright and dark.
-Bright kalpas refer to the kalpas in which the Buddha is born and the light of the Buddha's Dharma exists.
+Bright kalpas refer to the kalpas in which a Buddha has been born and the light of the Buddha's Dharma exists.

 A dark kalpa is a kalpa in which no Buddha is born.

-The kalpa in which Buddha Shakyamuni descends is the bright kalpa, and a thousand Buddhas will appear in this kalpa, so it is called the sage kalpa, which means there are many sages.
+The kalpa in which Buddha Shakyamuni descends is a bright kalpa, and a thousand Buddhas will appear in this kalpa, so it is called the sage kalpa, which means there are many sages.

 The birth of a Buddha is very rare, and only one bright kalpa appears in countless dark kalpas.

-It is said in the Kusa Lun that in the past there were five bright kalpas, but there were fourteen hundred dark kalpas.
+It is said in the "Abhidharma-kośa-śāstra" that in the past there were five bright kalpas, but there were fourteen hundred dark kalpas.

 Although there are many Buddhas born in bright kalpas, in so many dark kalpas, there is not even a single Buddha.

-If you are reincarnated in a dark kalpa, you will never encounter the Buddha and the Dharma.
+If you are reborn in a dark kalpa, you will never encounter the Buddha and the Dharma.

 Not only that, even in bright kalpas, it is not always possible to encounter the Dharma.

-In the early days of the Ming Kalpa, the life span of a human being is very long, almost as long as that of a deity, but at this time no Buddha will be born.
+In the early days of the bright kalpa, the life span of a human being is very long, almost as long as that of a deity, but at this time no Buddha will be born.

-Then the human lifespan gradually decreased to 80,000 years, and only then did the Buddha begin to appear.
+Then the human lifespan gradually decreases to 80,000 years, and only then did the Buddha begin to appear.

 A Buddha will not appear before a life span of 80,000 years.